Site Search

 When making a decision regarding further licensure, the Registrar will consider the results of the CCAP along with any other relevant information including, but not limited to supervision reports and examination results.

-1. Restricted licensure, including specific conditions and/or restrictions regarding the scope of practice and practice location and any other conditions and/or restrictions the Registrar deems necessary to support safe and effective practice; or
+- Restricted licensure, including specific conditions and/or restrictions regarding scope of practice and any other conditions and/or restrictions the Registrar deems necessary to support safe and effective practice; or

 Appeal of the Registrar’s Decision

-The Defined licence physician has the option to appeal the decision of the Registrar through the College’s Registration Committee.
+The physician who undergoes a CCAP has the option to appeal the decision of the Registrar through the College’s Registration Committee.

 The physician must notify the Registrar of their intent to appeal the decision within 30 days from the date of the Registrar’s initial decision.